Domain hack: Other languages

-The American Samoa domain .as is popular in countries where AS or A/S (Aktieselskab/Aksjeselskap) is the legal suffix for stock-based corporations in Denmark and Norway, so companies of those countries frequently employ it.
+The American Samoa domain .as is popular in countries where AS or A/S (Aktieselskab/Aksjeselskap) is the legal suffix for stock-based corporations, such as in Denmark and Norway, where such companies frequently employ it.

-Some organisations situated in Switzerland use TLDs to specifically refer to their canton (such as the Belgian TLD .be for the Canton of Berne).
+Some organisations situated in Switzerland use TLDs to specifically refer to their canton, such as the Belgian TLD .be for the Canton of Bern.

-In a similar way some organizations in the German state of Schleswig-Holstein use the .sh TLD from Saint Helena.
+In a similar way, some organizations in the German state of Schleswig-Holstein use the .sh TLD from Saint Helena.

 In Turkish, "biz" means "we", and can be used for emphasis at the end of "we are" sentences.